nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Tuition teacher requests to list students.
 2. EduManage shows a list of all students.
 3. Tuition teacher requests to view all students with a common attribute by inputting a common attribute (e.g. a partial name, level or subject).
-4. EduManage displays all students that match the provided attribute (students with names, levels, or subjects that match the search term).
+4. EduManage displays all students that match the inputted attribute (students with names, levels, or subjects that match the search term).

    Use case ends.